Click here to learn more about my youth pitching program.

 13. Increase knee flexion at ball release

-In 1998, Bruce MacWillams conducted a study that examined ground reaction forces during the pitching motion.
+In 1998, Bruce MacWillams conducted a study that examined ground reaction forces (GRF) during the pitching motion.
 The study's results indicated that leg drive is a significant factor in pitcher's throwing velocity.
+They found that greater resultant ground reaction forces resulted in a greater wrist velocity at release.
+Thus, they established a link between leg drive (the leg motions of the pitcher) and arm velocity.
 However, the forward motion in the delivery is not the only important action of the lower body.
-The lead leg that blocks forward movement is also an essential element in a pitcher's throwing velocity...
+The lead leg that blocks forward movement is also an essential element in a pitcher's throwing velocity.
+This demonstrated that the ability for the subject to drive the body over a stabilized front leg was characteristic of the fast-throwing pitchers.

 14. Increase forward trunk tilt at ball release

-If you'll notice, the flexing occurs at the hips, NOT the back; the back stays straight through Ball Release.
+In fact, at ball release the back is actually straight while the hips are bent.
+All the flexing that occurs happens at the hips, NOT the back; the back stays straight through ball release.

 Source: Werner 2008